 Supportive Birth Philosophy

-• Empowerment: They should encourage you to trust your body and instincts throughout the process.
+- Empowerment: They encourage you to trust your body and instincts throughout the process.

 What Qualifications Should I Look for in a Doula?

-When you’re evaluating a doula for your VBAC journey, it’s essential to look for qualifications that align with your needs and values.
-Here are some key qualifications to take into account:
+When evaluating a doula for your VBAC, look for qualifications that match your needs.
+Here are three key areas to consider:

-Finding a doula who meets these criteria can provide you with the emotional and informational support you need during your VBAC.
-You deserve a partner who respects your choices and empowers you throughout this transformative experience.
-Trust your instincts and choose someone who resonates with you.
+A doula who meets these criteria can give you the emotional and informational support you need.
+You deserve a partner who respects your choices and helps you feel prepared.
+Trust your instincts when you make that final call.

 How Does a Doula Work With My Healthcare Provider During a VBAC?

-Your doula acts as a bridge between you and your medical team, ensuring everyone is on the same page and focused on your birth plan.
-Here’s how they work together:
+A doula isn’t a replacement for your medical team.
+They act as a bridge between you and your providers, keeping everyone focused on your birth plan.
+Here’s how that plays out in practice:

-• Provide Continuous Support: They offer emotional and physical support throughout labor, allowing you to feel more at ease and empowered.
+- Provide Continuous Support: They stay with you through labor, offering emotional and physical support so you feel at ease and empowered.

-• Facilitate Communication: Your doula helps clarify medical information, ensuring you understand your options and making informed decisions.
+- Facilitate Communication: Your doula helps clarify medical information and makes sure you understand your options so you can make informed decisions.

 What Should I Expect From My Doula During Labor and Delivery?